 Art becomes more accessible when you can actually create it yourself, or watch it being created.
 At this busy studio and shop, which opened 20 years ago in a historic renovated firehouse, you can watch artisanal glass blower John Gilvey and his staff create functional and sculptural glass objects, or try your own hand during a glasswork class. www.hudsonbeachglass.com

-If your tastes run to modern art, you’ll find impressive worksfrom contemporary masters in these oversized galleries in the former 1929 Nabisco box printing factory building.
-Since the Dia Art Foundation opened this outpost in 2003 for its collections from the 1960’s to the present, Beacon has transformed into a vibrant arts destination.
+If your tastes run to modern art, you’ll find impressive large-scale works by world-renowned contemporary artists in these oversized galleries of the former 1929 Nabisco box printing factory.
+Since the Dia Art Foundation opened this outpost in 2003 to host its collections from the 1960’s to the present, Beacon has transformed into a vibrant arts destination.
 Dia’s permanent and traveling collections are supplemented by special presentations, gallery talks, and guided tours. www.diaart.org/sites/main/beacon

 Lunch in Beacon